mBurakKoseler/Customer-Segmentation/README.md

 Aggregating the frequency with which the product is sold ensures accurate product advertising.
 You can find detailed information about which products are in which clusters in the product_segmentation_report.txt file.

+*This project effectively segmented customers based on their spending behavior using transaction data.
+By identifying high, medium, and low spending countries, it provides actionable insights for businesses to tailor their marketing strategies.
+High spending countries can be targeted with premium offerings, while engagement strategies can be designed for medium and low spending countries.
+This data-driven approach helps businesses optimize marketing efforts and improve customer satisfaction and profitability.*